dhruvkasarabada/Donate-Buddy/README.md

   * Calculating shortest distance from the device's current location to each of the collection centers and donation centers
   * Generating setup data for report generation

+  The .yaml files located under [Src](https://github.com/dhruvkasarabada/Donate-Buddy/tree/main/Src) has the App start logic as well as the various screens used in the app.